 A page turns in the history of Cannes

-In a move which has surprised the movie world, Gilles Jacob, the former president of the Cannes film Festival, was not re-elected to the Board of Directors of the celebrated film festival.
+In a move which has surprised the movie world, Gilles Jacob was not re-elected to the Cannes film Festival, Board of Directors.
 For nearly 40 years, Jacob has been pretty much inseparable from the event.
 At the General Assembly of the French Association of the International Festival which features public and professional authorities from French cinema, the former managing director general and then President of the Festival (between 2001 and 2014) was not re-elected in a secret ballot vote to one of the 16 elected members of the Board of Directors.

 Contacted by AFP, the 87-year-old simply said, “There was a vote.
 It’s democratic.
 I don’t want to comment on it.
 I keep my reserve, but nothing surprises me.
 Besides, there are more serious things in the world.
 I remain honorary president”.